Skip to main content

 Production Security

-Always set a strong JWT_SECRET in production (Otherwise Arkos will throw an error on login attempts when no JWT Secret is set under production).
+Always set a strong JWT_SECRET in production.
+Arkos will throw an error on login attempts when no JWT Secret is set in production.
 Never commit secrets to version control.

 User Model Setup - Static RBAC Foundation